antarctica/ansible-apache/README.md

 ### Testing

 Note: These tests are proof-of-concept and may change significantly, report all feedback via the role issue tracker as normal.

-To ensure this role provides its stated functionality tests **MUST** be performed before releasing new versions of this role.
+To ensure this role works correctly tests **MUST** be written for any role changes, and tested before new versions are released.

 Tests cover test three main aspects of a role: